 More than 20 million Americans now rely on their ACA-provided health insurance.
 If the ACA is repealed, that could mean:

 - In the middle of a pandemic, millions of people could lose their health coverage.
-This could include people who lost their jobs and health insurance last year because of the pandemic
+This could include people who lost their jobs and health insurance this year because of the pandemic

-- Young adults younger than 26 years could lose their health coverage
+- Young adults under age 26 could lose their health coverage

 - People who rely on health coverage for mental health support could find themselves at greater risk